-- Talanoa– Hufanga Dr ‘Okusitino Mahina and Vea Mafile’o identified the need for more talanoa or discussion.
+Talanoa– Hufanga Dr ‘Okusitino Mahina and Vea Mafile’o identified the need for more talanoa or discussion.
 Project Pouono and screenings are creating the possibilities of more talanoa.
-Here is an example of talanoa after the Tongan premiere of the film on TBC (on the 19th December 2020).

-- Creating global talanoa -Through Project Pouono and our collaborations and use of the film for teaching and training of health practitioners we hope to facilitate global conversations that connect positive practices and inspirations globally.
+Creating global connection and dialogue -Through Project Pouono and our collaborations and use of the film for teaching and training of health practitioners we hope to facilitate global conversations that connect positive practices and inspirations globally.

 We consider Aotearoa to be a vital location for the development of these actions for the reasons detailed on the main final background video on Project Pouono.